vanStaen/rewaer/Readme.md

 This repo intend to host the Backend of the app REWEAR.
 Written with Node.js and JS express.

 ## ACCESS

+### Local
+The server can be access (after being started) on http://localhost:5000/ locally, or http://127.0.0.1:5000 or the local netwok.

+### Online
-You can access the deployed version under this link: https://rewaer-backend.herokuapp.com/ The logs are saved in a text file under: https://rewaer-backend.herokuapp.com/log.txt (hosted in the public folder).
+You can access the deployed version under: https://rewaer-backend.herokuapp.com/ The logs are saved in a text file under: https://rewaer-backend.herokuapp.com/log.txt (hosted in the public folder).

 Here is a curl exemple to access the pictures endpoint:`curl --location --request GET 'https://rewaer-backend.herokuapp.com/api/pictures'`